 If you have any special needs you may be referred to a specialist service, such as those helping Aboriginal and Torres Strait Islander peoples, women, men, gay, lesbian, bisexual, transgender, intersex and queer, parents with young children, young people, or people with particular mental health issues.

 A range of treatment options is available to both private and public patients.
-Find out more about what kind of help is available.

 There may be minimal costs for some services in the public sector, but a number of different treatment options (such as counselling and withdrawal) are generally free.

+Before you start treatment, contact Medicare and/or your private health insurer, if you have one, to confirm exactly what you’re covered for.
 Private health insurance is recommended if you wish to access the private treatment sector.